VioletViolaVi/Milestone-Project-1/README.md

 ### Running the code locally

-In order to locally run this code, this project was cloned from GitHub using the following steps:
+In order to locally run this code, this project would have to be cloned from GitHub using the following steps:

 1. First enter the list of repositories section of GitHub.
 2. Then, under the repository name of the project, click on the “Clone or download” button.